klevo/docker-percona/README.md

 GRANT REPLICATION SLAVE ON *.* TO 'slave_db1'@'localhost' IDENTIFIED BY 'slaveuserpass';
 ```

-Start replication on the slave (execute this once master was configured with the above sql):
+Finally start replication on the slave (execute this once master was configured with the above sql):

 ```
 docker exec -i -t db1_slave start_replication mysql-bin.000001 107